Eczema refers to a number of different skin conditions where the skin is red and irritated.

 Baby eczema typically develops in babies between two and six-months-old, starting as a red rash on the cheeks which then spreads to the face and trunk either as patches or covering the skin.

-It typically flares up and then calms down, although even between flare-ups skin tends to be dry and flaky.
+Eczema typically flares up and then calms down, often with no obvious reason.
+Even between flare-ups eczema skin tends to be dry and flaky.

 Atopic dermatitis is the most common form of eczema and often begins during childhood.
 Babies with eczema will usually begin to show symptoms before they turn six months old.